What we do

 Over the past several years, the EJC has successfully advocated for significant funding increases, with the Washington State Legislature investing in new staff attorney positions at legal aid programs, support for enhanced pro bono services, and more.
 Funding from the federal government and King County has also grown.

 But the need continues to rise as well, particularly in the wake of the COVID-19 crisis.
 The EJC is committed to achieving true justice for all in Washington, and ensuring that our recovery from COVID-19 is fair, equitable, and provides essential services to those most harmed.

 The EJC is a standing committee of the Washington State Access to Justice Board, with a chair, staff, and many stakeholders and volunteer advocates.

-Will is the communications and advocacy director for the Legal Foundation of Washington and staffs the EJC.
-You can contact him at will[at]ejc[dot]org.
+Alex is the Communications & Advocacy Director for the Legal Foundation of Washington and staffs the EJC.
+You can contact her at firstname.lastname@example.org.